MicrosoftDocs/partner-center-pr.pt-br/partner-center/billing.md

-## <a href="" id="usagebasedbilling"></a>Cobrança baseada em uso
+## <a href="" id="usagebasedbilling"></a>Usage-based billing

-O Azure opera no modelo "pré-pago", em que você só será cobrado pelos serviços Azure usados.
+Azure operates in the "pay as you go" model, in which you are only billed for Azure services used.

 <table>
 <colgroup>